-Several People Protesting The Deportation of An Immigrant Rights Advocate Were Arrested In New York City
+Several People Were Arrested In New York City Protesting The Deportation Of An Immigrant Rights Advocate

 "We’ve been told that he will be processed and taken to a detention facility, they will not tell us where."

-Ragbir is facing a deportation order over a 2001 conviction for wire fraud, which he spent 30 months in jail for.
+Ragbir is facing a deportation order over a 2001 conviction for wire fraud — he was sentenced to 30 months in jail.
 His attorneys are seeking to have that conviction vacated and, separately, plan to challenge the legality of the deportation order based on that conviction.

-A judge previously issued a stay on the deportation order because of the pending legal challenges.
+"The fact that ICE has taken him as if his spirit, family ties, and contributions to the community mean nothing is inhumane," said Kaji Dousa, senior pastor of Park Avenue Christian Church and co-chair of Ragbir's immigrant rights group, the New Sanctuary Coalition of NYC.

+He immigrated to the US from Trinidad in 1991 and became a permanent resident in 1994, but an immigration judge placed an order of deportation on him in 2006 on the basis of his fraud conviction.

+ICE officials issued Ragbir a stay of removal in 2011, which has been renewed since.
 That stay, which his lawyers are seeking to extend, is due to expire next week, on Friday 19 January.

 ICE did not immediately respond to a request for comment.